solana-labs/solana/book/src/leader-rotation.md

 2. When the root fork slot height crosses the epoch boundary, the leader schedule is updated for the next epoch.

+3. Since the schedule is for the next epoch, any new stakes committed to the root fork will not be active until the next epoch.

 For example:

 The epoch is 100 slots.
 The root fork is updated from fork computed at slot 99